-Scheduled Tasks
+Scheduled tasks

-Scheduled Tasks let you automate recurring AI prompts — daily summaries, weekly reports, periodic vault maintenance — without any manual intervention.
+Scheduled tasks let you automate recurring AI prompts — daily summaries, weekly reports, periodic vault maintenance — without any manual intervention.
 Each task runs as a headless agent session and writes its output to a file in your vault.

 Overview